cfhamlet/os-scrapy-kafka-pipeline/README.md

     - the config in the item.meta will override this config
     - it will raise exception when no topic configured

-* config kafka-python loglevel (default "WARNING")
+* Config kafka-python loglevel (default "WARNING")

     ```
     KAFKA_PRODUCER_LOGLEVEL = "DEBUG"
     ```

-* config kafka producer close timeout (default: None)
+* Config kafka producer close timeout (default: None)

     ```
     KAFKA_PRODUCER_CLOSE_TIMEOUT = 10
     ```

-* ensure base64
+* Ensure base64

-    the bytes type of the item mumber will be decoded by utf-8, if decode fail, the pipeline will use base64 to encode the bytes when you set:
+    The bytes type of the item mumber will be decoded by utf-8, if decode fail, the pipeline will use base64 to encode the bytes when you set:

     ```
     KAFKA_VALUE_ENSURE_BASE64 = True
+    ```

+* Filter field

+    You can filter item fields which will not export and send to kafka

+    ```
+    KAFKA_EXPORT_FILTER = ["filtered_field"]
     ```

 ### Dynamic Kafka Connection with item.meta